kozin1972/Indexed-Tensor-Template-Library/README.md

                                      Indexed Tensor Template Library

 Indexed Tensor Template Library is driven by indices and based on BLAS.
 It works at compile time.
+Procedures made with Tensor Indexed Template Library can be used for Python extensions.
+See iTTL.docx for details.

 Examples: